Torrijas have long been part of Spanish cuisine, with the traditional way of cooking it being passed on from one generation to the next.

 Where did torrijas originate?

 Torrijas originated in Spain.
-It has been a staple Easter dish eaten by religious people who are fasting on meat during the Holy Week in observance with Lenten traditions.
+It has been a staple Easter dish eaten by religious people fasting on meat during the Holy Week in observance of Lenten traditions.

 It is quite filling because of the bread and energizing because of its sweetness, thus giving people a pleasant boost.